Cavenfish/autogamess/Paper/paper.md

 # Use of AutoGAMESS

-AutoGAMESS was developed to be versatile in its usability; however the most effective method to use AutoGAMESS is the integration of short Python scripts within shell scripts.
-Several example scripts can be found in the software's [GitHub repository](https://github.com/Cavenfish/autogamess).
+AutoGAMESS was developed to be versatile in its usability, several examples (in both shell and Python scripts) can be found in the software's GitHub repository.

 # Availability
-This software is distributed under the MIT License and is available from https://pypi.org/project/autogamess/ or can be installed through Python's pip install command.
+This software is distributed under the MIT License and can be installed through Python's pip install command.

 `python -m pip install autogamess --user`